-The Group has accordingly accounted for the second and final tranche in these financial results.
+The Group has accounted for the second and final tranche in these financial results.
 Pursuant to the revised SPA, the Second Closing was concluded on July 07, 2020 and the entire amount of Rs.
 4,565.00 crore towards second & final tranche payment from ADP has been received.
-This money will primarily be used in servicing the debt which will help deleverage both the Group and GAL further and result in improved cash flows and profitability.